 A founding member of Musaic, Andy's interest in vocal music began at four years old when reciting the Four Questions during Passover.
 No one has been able to quiet him since.
 In high school, he played the Captain in Anything Goes.
 Later he sang with the Lesbian/Gay Chorus of San Francisco where he performed one of his favorite choral works, Poulenc's Gloria.
 Before co-founding Musaic, he sang in Equal Voices.
-Outside the group, Andy works as a Business Consultant, provides a lap for two beloved cats named Yin and Kyoto, and enjoys being married to baritone, Matthew.
+Outside the group, Andy works as a Business Consultant, provides a lap for his beloved cat Kyoto, and enjoys being married to baritone, Matthew.

 |Matthew Schermerhorn Baritone|

 Matthew began his lifelong a cappella love affair studying with Phyllis Zimmerman at Santa Barbara High School.
 He loves the rich, Midwestern choral sound and speaks passionately about the power and wonder that ensemble singing holds for him.
 He sang in every vocal ensemble the University of Oregon had to offer, and later with the Eugene Concert Choir and Vocal Arts Ensemble, and GMCLA, among other groups.
 Matthew is proud to be a founding member of Musaic.
 His non-singing career is in the hospitality industry planning meetings and events at AAA, and he serves as immediate past president of MPINCC (Meeting Professionals International Northern California Chapter).
 Whether for work or preferably with his husband Andy (Tenor), he enjoys traveling and exploring the music and mysteries of the world, near and far.